-You can find an interesting Twitter thread on the topic by Sara Soueidan and co here, which is also the source of the above quote.
+You can find an interesting Twitter thread on the topic by Sara Soueidan et al here, which is also the source of the above quote.

 <svg width="39px" height="39px" fill="none" viewBox="-3 -3 39 39" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink"> <defs> <rect id="border" x="0" y="0" width="33" height="33" rx="9"></rect> </defs> <rect fill-opacity="0.6" fill="#FFFFFF" opacity="0.5" x="0" y="0" width="33" height="33" rx="9"></rect> <use xlink:href="#border" stroke="#2D2D2D" stroke-width="6" fill-opacity="0.599999964" fill="#FFFFFF" fill-rule="evenodd"></use> <use xlink:href="#border" stroke="#FF0000" stroke-width="3"></use> <polygon fill="#FF0000" points="19.7149758 19.5157005..."></polygon> </svg>

-We’ve managed to reduce the lines of code down to 9; that’s over 50% LOC reduction.
+We’ve managed to reduce the lines of code down to 9; more than a 50% LOC reduction.
 That’s pretty impressive.

 Now, you’re probably wondering what the point of all this cleanup is.
 Well, clean SVG markup has a myriad of benefits, including:

-Maintainability – Your SVGs are easier to edit and maintain, without ever opening an image editor.
+Maintainability – your SVGs are easier to edit and maintain, without ever opening a graphics editor.